joemalin95/angular-app/README.md

 ```
 ## Serving the App

-*NOTE* If there are any problems with serving, check out the app at angular.malinowski.studio
+*NOTE* If there are any problems with serving, check out the app at http://angular.malinowski.studio/

 1. run `npm run-script ng serve`
 2. visit http://localhost:4200